Metacaugs/metacaugs.github.io/_posts/2017-04-30-leancanvas.md

 the canvas on sheets of paper. **In this case we used the interactive [online tool Canvanizer](https://canvanizer.com/) to do the same: it makes it easy to fill in the canvas collaboratively by writing and attaching virtual post-it notes.**

 Our little exercise made me believe even more firmly that Metacaugs can act as a [kind of accelerator](https://metacaugs.github.io/2017/04/23/A-p2P-accelerator/) for ideas and projects.
-We're proud use our peer-to-peer learning methods for projects such as Peeragogy, Metamaps and QIARK while also being a "salon" where we have slow and in-depth discussions of books about the accelerating changes impacting our societies.
+We're proud to use our peer-to-peer learning methods for projects such as [Peeragogy](http://peeragogy.github.io/), [Metamaps](https://metamaps.cc/) and [QIARK](https://www.qiark.com/) while also being a "salon" where we have slow and in-depth discussions of books about the accelerating changes impacting our societies.